ni/python-styleguide/README.md

 pip install ni-python-styleguide
 ```

+The script name `nps` is a short-name for `ni-python-styleguide`, and may be used in place of `ni-python-styleguide` in any CLI command.

 ### Linting

 To lint, just run the `lint` subcommand (from within the project root, or lower):